sarus-suite/parallax/README.md

 # parallax

-*parallax* turbocharges Podman on HPC systems by providing an efficient and read-only container image storage for parallel filesystems.
+*parallax* turbocharges Rootless Podman on HPC systems by providing an efficient and read-only container image storage for parallel filesystems.
 With parallax, users can migrate images, leverage SquashFS, and manage distributed storage.
 *parallax* is a Go utility that directly uses the container storage libraries to ensure compatibility with Podman.

 ## Why parallax?
+* Pull-once, run-everywhere.
+Run Podman with a container image store located in parallel filesystems, avoiding redundant image pulls across cluster nodes.
 * Faster and lighter containers.
-It uses SquashFS images that boosts start times and runtimes.
+It uses SquashFS images that boosts start times and runtimes, reducing IO contention with Read-Only shared storage.
-* Shared storage ready.
-Run Podman with container image store located in parallel filesystems.
-* Enhances Podman's overlay driver.
-No changes to your workflows are needed.
+* Maintain compatibility with existing workflows.
+No changes to Podman itself.
-* Pull-once, run-everywhere.
-Using Podman in a cluster does not require pulling iamges on every node, instead run directly from shared FS.

 ## How it works?
-Parallax leverages existing container libraries for image handling, and a lightweight Bash wrapper to integrate SquashFS into Podman’s overlay driver—no C code or recompilation of Podman required.
+Parallax leverages existing container libraries for image handling, and a lightweight mount program to integrate SquashFS into Podman’s overlay driver—no C code or recompilation of Podman required.

 * Migrate your container image to a shared, read-only store (parallax --migrate):
     * Pull & mount source image.
     * Flatten into a dummy layer + generate SquashFS side-car.
     * Record layer link in the read-only store.
-* Integrates with Podman overlay storage driver via our custom mount\_program script that provides overlay + SquashFS support.
+* Integrates with Podman overlay storage driver via a custom mount program that provides overlay + SquashFS support.
     * Enables HPC containers via Podman
     * Use with Podman --storage-opt additionalimagestore=… --storage-opt mount\_program=…/parallax-mount-program.sh.
     * Podman’s overlay driver invokes Parallax mount program instead of the overlay driver default.